• Skip to primary navigation

 Instructions

-• Cut onion in half and with a mandolin slice into very thin slices.
+• Cut the onions in half and with a mandolin or sharp knife, into very thin slices.
 Place in a bowl and pour buttermilk over the top.
 Let them sit in the buttermilk for 15 minutes.
 Drain well.

-• Toss onions with flour and shake off excess.
+• Toss onions with flour and shake off the excess flour.

 • Bring about ¼ inch of vegetable oil to 300º over medium heat in a heavy skillet.
 Add onions and cook until golden brown, about 7-9 minutes.
 Turn and brown the other side.
 Remove to a paper towel lined plate and immediately salt.